- Woven textiles

 The white warp threads have to be sorted first.
-The length and the number of threads should be measured and counted before the warp threads are set in the loom.
+The length and the threat count should be measured and counted before the warp threads are set in the loom.
 In the meantime, the weft threads have to be wound around tubes.
-When all of them are prepared, the weft threads are pulled through and a temporary weaving is carried out.
-This temporary weaving prevents the threads from shrinking or becoming dislocated during Katazome (stencil dyeing) in the next Nassen process.
+When everything is prepared, the weft threads are pulled through the loom, making a provisional weaving.
+This temporary weaving prevents the threads from shrinking or becoming dislocated during the katazome (stencil dyeing) in the next step.

-The white warp threads that were temporarily woven are spread over a Nassendai (printing stand).
-The Nassen process is done at this stage.
-Stencil dyeing is carried out by a craftsman using one stencil at a time.
-A square frame with a pattern is placed over the warp threads to dye them.
-The craftsman gradually moves the pattern while dyeing carefully using a brush with dye.
+The woven white warp threads are spread over a printing stand as the printing process is done during this step.
+Stencil dyeing is done by a craftsman who uses one stencil at a time.
+A square frame with a pattern is placed over the warp threads.
+The craftsman gradually moves the pattern while carefully applying dye with a brush.
 When there are multiple colors, the craftsman dyes the threads as many times as the number of colors.
-The threads have to be dyed instead of the woven textile so that both sides of the woven textile become equally dyed.
-This is the characteristic of the Nassen method.
+The threads, instead of the woven textile, have to be dyed so that both sides of the woven textile are dyed equally.
+This printing technique is called nassen.

 - 6. Weaving

 The weft threads are sorted and the dyed warp threads are set in the loom.
-The weft threads that were used for the temporary weaving are loosened and weaving starts.
-This weaving method is called Hogushi Ori (loosening and weaving) or Hogushi Nassen (loosening and printing) because the weaver weaves while loosening the weft threads.
+The woven weft threads are loosened and weaving starts.
+This method is called hogushi-ori (loosening and weaving) or hogushi nassen (loosening and printing) because the threads are woven as the weft threads are loosened.

-Tenage Hi (hand throwing shuttle) or Tobi Hi (flying shuttle) using a treadle are used for Hi (shuttle), which is used for sliding the weft threads across.
-Sometimes a Yuhi loom (shuttle loom) is also used.
-A Yuhi loom is an auto-weaving machine with Hi.
-If you use a Yuhi loom, the machine automatically replenishes the weft threads if they run out or get cut off so the machine can continue weaving.
+Hand throwing shuttles or flying shuttles using a treadle are used to slide the weft threads across.
+Sometimes a shuttle loom, an auto-weaving machine with a shuttle, is also used.
+With a shuttle loom, the machine automatically replenishes the weft threads if they run out or get cut off and the machine can continue weaving.

-The iridescent luster is created by the combination of the warp and the weft colors.
+An iridescent luster is created by the combination of the warp and the weft colors.
 The more complementary the warp and weft thread colors, the better the level of the finish.
-The textile is woven with great care so that the warp threads are not cut or shifted to the wrong position.
+Great care is taken so that the warp threads are not cut or shifted to the wrong position.

 Where to Buy & More Information